arianfiftyone/D0020E---Zoom-Chatbot/README.md

 4. Open your ngrok https url in a browser, you should see this,

-   `"Your welcome message"`
+   `'Welcome to the "your slash_command" for Zoom!'`

 5. On your App Marketplace Dashboard, add your ngrok https url to your Whitelist URLs (App Credentials Page), **Development** Redirect URL for OAuth (App Credentials Page), and **Development** Bot Endpoint URL (Features Page).
 Make sure to match the path after your ngrok https url with the express routes in index.js.

    > In order to click the **Save** button on the Features page when adding a Slash Command and Development Bot Endpoint URL, you have to provide a Production Bot Endpoint URL.
 Feel free to use https://zoom.us as a placeholder.

    After that, your app is ready to be installed!

+ 7. On your App Marketplace Dashboard, go to the **Local Test** page and click **Install**.
+After you click the **Authorize** button, you should be taken to your redirect url and see this,

+   `Thanks for installing the "your slash_command" for Zoom!`